Your Favorite German Children’s Books, in English and German!

 Der Struwwelpeter: Lustige Geschichten und Drollige Bilder (German Edition)Der Struwwelpeter: Lustige Geschichten und Drollige Bilder (German Edition)German Children's books Struwwelpeter in English Translation (Dover Children’s Classics)

 When Heinrich Hoffmann went looking for Christmas Present for his three year old son, he couldn’t find a book that satisfied his intense need to impart good moral behavior… so he wrote one himself.
 And it’s a doozy.
 This book of stories, the stuff of nightmares, has frightened and titillated kids since 1845!
 Stuwwelpeter, the first story, is about a boy named Peter who refuses to comb or cut his hair, trim his nails or clean up… and what happens to him.
 The other stories go into gruesome detail what happens to children whose behavior does not meet their parent’s standards.
 The story of the Daumenlutscher (Thumb sucker) was a grisly worry for me since the mother had the boy’s thumbs CUT OFF!
 And I am a notorious Zappel-Philipp (according to my parents, my grandparents, my cousins…..)
 Struwwelpeter was one of the first books for children that contained illustrations, and is considered to be the precursor to comic books.
-You can read more about Struwwelpeter and the female version, Struwweliese HERE
+You can read more about Heinrich Hoffmanm, Struwwelpeter, and his female counterpart, Struwweliese here

 Letters from Felix / Abenteuerliche Briefe von Felix